saptarshibasu/aws-study/README.md

 * If all subnets in different **availability zones** are selected, the ASG will distribute the instances across multiple AZ
 * During the configured warm up period the EC2 instance will not contribute to the **auto scaling metrics**
 * **Scaling out** is increasing the number of instances and **scaling up** is increasing the resources
+* The cooldown period helps to ensure that the Auto Scaling group doesn't launch or terminate additional instances before the previous scaling activity takes effect
+* The default cooldown period is 300 seconds

 ## EBS